SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 ## Example
 We will create a tree of integers and we will perform the Pre-order traversal and add operations on it.
-Since the `binary tree` has maximun two children, then the `node` should have only two pointers (left and right).
+Since the `binary tree` has a maximum of two children, then the `node` should have only two pointers (left and right).

 ### Primitive

-- In `node` class we will declare the attributes (data and pointers) and create a constructor.
+- In the `node` class we will declare the attributes (data and pointers) and create a constructor.

 ```java
 class Node {